HoolockLinux/docs/README.md

 Check [SETUP.md](./tutorials/SETUP.md).
 There are two methods but you are recommended to use the pongoOS method.

+Internal storage is supported on Apple A11.
+Compiled [tools](./tools/README.md) are provided to help you partition the disk.

 Click [here](./images/m1n1/README.md) to see how the screen looks like while in m1n1.

 ## Support & Community